DPDK/dpdk/doc/guides/sample_app_ug/exception_path.rst

 Exception Path Sample Application
 =================================

-The Exception Path sample application is a simple example that demonstrates the use of the Intel® DPDK to set up an exception path for packets to go through the Linux* kernel.
+The Exception Path sample application is a simple example that demonstrates the use of the DPDK to set up an exception path for packets to go through the Linux* kernel.
 This is done by using virtual TAP network interfaces.
-These can be read from and written to by the Intel® DPDK application and appear to the kernel as a standard network interface.
+These can be read from and written to by the DPDK application and appear to the kernel as a standard network interface.

 Overview